 Be Flexible With Destinations and Origins

 This is particularly relevant for long haul travel.
 A few years back when I visited Europe I wanted my first stop to be Paris but there were no bargain airfares to be found so I flew to Amsterdam and then booked a budget connection which saved almost $500.
 Sometimes near enough really is good enough.
 If you are heading to the Gold Coast, Coolangatta is convenient but don’t discount Brisbane as flights are plentiful and often cheaper.
 You will score even better bargains if you don’t have a set destination in mind.
 Often I am happy to get away anywhere as long as the price is right.
-Until a few months ago we had never thought too seriously about The Philippines until I saw Manila advertised for $199 each way.
-While we missed that deal, I am now watching keenly for the next one.
-When (no if!) we do get our deal we won’t be spending much time in Manila but rather will be heading straight out to Boracay for some island relaxation.
+I had never thought too seriously about the Philippines until I saw Manila advertised for $199 each way.
+We missed that deal, but recently secured an even cheaper flight from Sydney to Manila on Cebu Pacific.
 Similarly don’t get trapped into thinking you have to fly out of your own city.
 Flights to Japan from the Gold Coast are often a lot cheaper than from Sydney and even after you add on a cheap connection the savings can really add up.

 Be Johnny On The Spot